A new uniform lower bound on Weil-Petersson distance

 be the natural projection.
-In order to study the quantity $\inj_X(p)$ when $X$ varies on $\sT_g$, we make the following definition.
+In order to transfer the quantity $\inj_{(\cdot)}(p)$ onto \WP \ geodesics in $\sT_g$, we make the following definition.
 First we recall in \cite{RT18,RT18-JDG} that for a smooth path $c(t) \subset \sM_{-1}$, we say $c(t)$ is a \emph{horizontal curve} if for each $t$, there exists a holomorphic quadratic differential $\Psi(t)$ of $c(t)$ such that the variation of hyperbolic metrics satisfies $\frac{\partial c(t)}{\partial t}=\Re{\Psi(t)}$.
-This allows us to view smooth paths in $\sT_g$ as smooth family of hyperbolic metrics in $\sM_{-1}$.
-Throughout this paper we always assume that paremeters are propotional to arc-length parameters for both geodesics in hyperbolic surfaces and smooth \WP \ paths in Teichm\"uller space of \RS s.
+A smooth path in $\sT_g$ can always be lifted onto a horizontal curve in $\sM_{-1}$.
+Throughout this paper we always assume that parameters are proportional to arc-length parameters for both geodesics in hyperbolic surfaces and smooth \WP \ paths in Teichm\"uller space of \RS s.
+It is not well-defined for $\inj_{(\cdot)}(p)$ on $\sT_g$ because point $p$ is clearly not invariant by diffeomorphisms of $S_g$.
+To fix this problem, we first pick the \WP \ geodesic joining $X$ and $Y$, and lift this \WP \ geodesic onto a horizontal curve $c:[0,1]\to \sM_{-1}$.
+Then we consider the injectivity radius function $\inj_{c(t)}(p)$ along $c([0,1])$ which is well-defined.
 Now we define \begin{def*} Fix a point $p \in S_g$ $(g\geq 2)$.
 For any $X, Y\in \sT_g$, we define

 where $c:[0,1] \to \sM_{-1}$ runs over all smooth horizontal curves with $\pi(c(0))=X$, $\pi(c(1))=Y$ and $\pi(c([0,1]))\subset \sT_g$ is the \WP \ geodesic joining $X$ and $Y$. \end{def*}